Crypto Tax Loss Harvesting in 2024

 Even if you don’t anticipate any capital gains this year, there are still benefits to the tax-loss harvesting strategy.
 Capital losses can also be used to offset ordinary income up to $3,000 per year ($1,500 if you are single or married filing separately).
 Any unused losses are then carried forward to future years.

-Does The Wash Sale Rule Apply To Crypto?
+Does the Wash Sale Rule apply to crypto?

 Investors that use tax loss harvesting strategies are familiar with the Wash Sale Rule.
-A Wash Sale generally occurs when within 30 days before or after selling or trading securities at a loss, you buy substantially identical securities.
+A “Wash Sale” generally occurs when within 30 days before or after selling or trading securities at a loss, you buy substantially identical securities.Â

 The US implemented the Wash Sale Rule to prevent investors from selling stocks and securities just to realize losses, and immediately buying back the same or almost same securities.